du82/privacyspreadsheet.com/README.md

 If you see errors or would like something added, please **submit an issue here**.\
 Complaining on Reddit or Twitter is not effective as I do not use social media.

+You acknowledge that your contributions will be entered [into the public domain](LICENSE) as per the "Unlicense" agreement.

 Result of [this scoring algorithm](score.js):

 COMPLETE MESSAGING APP PRIVACY & SECURITY SCORES (Updated Tiers)